sagemath/trac_to_gh/Issue 5839.md

 # Issue 5839: [with patch, needs review] MPolynomialRing_libsingular __dealloc__ is buggy, can lead to crash

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5839

 Original creator: cwitty